Currently, the friend constellation:

 Exported to Google sheets and calculated manually

-I created a new magnifying glass icon for the friend constellation in the top right corner.
-Clicking it opens a search bar that appears over the same background as the friend constellation.
+I created a search icon for the friend constellation in the top right corner.
+Clicking it opens a search bar.

 As the user types, the screen displays friend names that start with what's typed.
 If there is a large amount of friends that begin with the same letters, you can tap the space outside the search bar and browse among the 5 screens.
 Beyond this prototype, there should be a loading indicator, and clicking on a friend should open up the interaction menu like the original constellation.

 Now imagine this scenario: my old friend Mona messaged me on Discord asking to catch up through Sky, but because I have a large friends list and haven't played with her in months, I don't see her name.
-However, with my prototype, we can easily find each other.
-My prototype acts as a simple solution to a specific, but frustrating problem while staying consistent with Sky's current design and style.
+However, with my prototypes, we can easily find each other.
+My prototypes act as a simple solution to a specific, but frustrating problem while staying consistent with Sky's current design and style.